umeboshi2/kotti_compass/README.rst

 kotti_compass
 *************

-This is an extension to Kotti that allows to add foo to your site.
+This is an extension to Kotti that allows to add custom stylesheets to your site.
+This project uses compass_ to help build the stylesheets and places them in a python package subdirectory where these assets can be served through pyramid or fanstatic.

+This project includes scss versions of:
+  - bootstrap
+  - jquery-ui
+  - font-awesome

+This project is meant to be cloned so you can make stylesheets more easily for any python project where an http server can serve static assets from a python package.

 |build status|_